Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 - depending on which components have changed
   - these containers must be stopped and then restarted based on the new release with `docker-compose up -d`
   - e.g. if no change is noted in logstash, then this component can continue to run
-- the API builder delivers the configuration for Elasticsearch as well
+- the API-Builder delivers the configuration for Elasticsearch as well
-  - If the API builder is updated, then it checks on restart and periodically if the Elasticsearch configuration is correct.
+  - if the API-Builder is updated, then it checks on restart and periodically if the Elasticsearch configuration is correct.
-  - In addition, the API builder checks whether the filebeat and logstash configuration corresponds to the expected version.
+  - in addition, the API builder checks whether the filebeat and logstash configuration corresponds to the expected version.

 ## Release history - Changed components

 This table should help you to understand which components have changed with which version.
 For example, it is not always or very rarely necessary to update Filebeat.
+If the Elastic version has changed between the some releases, you do not necessarily have to follow it.
+Of course it is recommended to be on a recent Elastic stack version, because only for this version bugfixes are released by Elastic.
+[Learn here](#updated-elastic-stack-version) how to update the Elastic stack.

 On the other hand, the API builder Docker image, as a central component of the solution, will most likely change with each release.